 What happens if her mother opens the door to this hysterical child?
 One mother may shame the child (“What’s wrong with you?
 Why are you making such a fuss?
 Stop crying!
 If something bad happened to you, just shake it off, get over it, and move on”).
-So the child swallows the fear and the pain, as well as the shame and the fear of rejection resulting from her mother’s response, and she “moves on.”
-Only she “moves on” by shutting down and disconnecting.
+So the child swallows the fear and the pain, as well as the shame and the fear of rejection resulting from her mother’s response, and she moves on.
+Only she moves on by shutting down and disconnecting.
 Her mother is happy because her child is quiet, but the child isn’t really quiet, she’s frozen.

 But another mother opens the door and says, “Come on in, sweetie.
 Come sit on my lap and tell me what happened.”
 At first the child is so upset she can barely talk, but as her mother holds her, lets her cry, rubs her back, looks in her eyes, and waits quietly, the little girl gradually calms down and begins to tell her what happened.
 She keeps crying and talking until she has told it all and feels seen, understood, loved, and safe.
 There is a heart-to-heart connection.
 Eventually she will look up at her mother and smile and say, “I feel better now.
 Can I go play?”
-Now the little girl can genuinely and freely “move on.”
+Now the little girl can genuinely and freely move on.
 She is learning how to cope with her fears and sadness, how to comfort herself, and how to regain her balance.

-These scenarios also happen internally.
+These scenarios happen internally as well as externally.
 We all have vulnerable parts of us that have been hurt or frightened, that feel young, fragile, rejected, and ashamed.
 How do we respond when these distressing feelings are knocking at the door, trying to get our attention?
 These feelings can be very frightening.
 Sometimes it feels like there’s a war going on inside of us.
 Sometimes it feels like we’ll die if we let those feelings and memories come up.
 So what do we do with them?
 Do we keep the door locked and shame them into silence?
 Do we try to numb them out with drugs, alcohol, food, gambling, or work?
 Or do we listen to them, honor them, and help them release the pain and fear?

 We’re not taught how to do that in our culture; we’re taught to shut them up and shut them down.

-My goal is to help you “move on” in a healthy way:
+My goal is to help you move on in a healthy way:

-- to reconnect with your body
+- reconnect with your body

-- to access your inner strength and wisdom
+- access your inner strength and wisdom

-- to tolerate your feelings
+- tolerate your feelings

-- to resolve traumatic experiences
+- resolve traumatic experiences

-- to honor the wounded parts of yourself
+- honor the wounded parts of yourself

-- to access and develop your creativity
+- access and develop your creativity

-- to honor your own spiritual framework
+- honor your own spiritual framework

 How do I do this?